 Oh, by the way, if you’re thinking, “wait a smidge, wasn’t Ezra Miller killed in the last film?”
 He was, but he survived because that’s what you’re supposed to do in a sequel, and now he lives in a circus with Nagni.

 Ya know, the snake from the last few Harry Potters?
 Ya know, THE SNAKE?
 Keep up people.

-To take a group of underdeveloped characters, bring them together and split them up at random, while simultaneously trying to introduce 7 NEW characters, AND establish the main antagonist is just…crazy.
+To take a group of underdeveloped characters, bring them together and split them up at random, while simultaneously trying to introduce 7 NEW characters, AND establish the main antagonist is…crazy.
+It just is.

 Nobody gets enough screen time to have sensible motivations, past conflicts mean nothing in favor of setting up twist after meaningless twist, and every other beat is used for exposition.
 It’s not poorly paced as much as it is poorly conceived.